 Take some time to consider what your family wants and needs in a home gym.
-Look for what fitness style suits each of you and how you can incorporate all in the space you’ve.
+Look for what fitness style suits each of you and how you can incorporate it all in the space you’ve.
 Also, plan out for various exercise styles in case your exercise preferences change.

-The general equipment in a home gym includes treadmills, cardio machines and cross trainers.
-Those interested in strength training may add an adjustable bench, dumbbells, exercise balls etc. But that’s not all.
-Holistic exercises like yoga and pilates are in trend for good.
+The general equipment in a home gym includes treadmills, cardio machines, and cross-trainers.
+Those interested in strength training may add an adjustable bench, dumbbells, exercise balls, etc. But that’s not all.
+Holistic exercises like yoga and Pilates are in trend for good.

 Don’t forget having a proper sound system installed for your gym.
 Music is an important factor in any gym and having a reliable sound system is a good idea.